Perfection of planned layout is achieved only by institutions on the point of collapse.

 Professional Summary Resume Section

-Whether you are a fresh graduate or an experienced professional, your summary statement follows the header.
+Whether you are a fresh graduate or an experienced professional, your summary will come after your header.
 It displays a brief and compelling account of your skill, accomplishments, and if necessary, a glimpse of your ambitions.

-The summary section is one of the key resume sections since the recruiters initially address this.
+The summary section is one of the important resume section since the recruiters initially address this.
 Therefore, it can help you stand out.
 Since this is in the format of a paragraph, it gives you space to best showcase your candidature.

 It is extremely imperative to tailor your summary section to the specific job posting.
-Underscore your most relevant skills and core competencies that correspond to the job requisites which you are applying for.
+Underscore your most compatible skills and core capabilities that correspond to the job requisites which you are applying for.
 Mention especially if:

-• You have saved money for a company in the past.
+• You have managed a company's budget in the past.

 • You led a team.

-Incorporate relevant keywords from the job description into your summary.
+Include relevant keywords in your summary from the job description.
 Consider the following ideal summary:

 2+ years experience BD professional with experience in dealing with firms in the UK & Europe.
 Skilled professional with hands-on experience in forging strategic alliances & increasing profitability.
 Proficient at closing B2B deals worth millions of dollars.
 Adept at forging partnerships to create strategic benefits.
 Looking forward to applying the acquired gamut of skills to a challenging role.